vabal/vabal/README.md

-This will analyze the cabal file in the directory and extract constraints imposed on `base`, then it will get a compatible version of `ghc` using `ghcup` (possibly downloading it) and will finally run `cabal v2-configure` to configure the project with the found version of `ghc`.
+This will analyze the cabal file in the directory and extract constraints imposed on `base`, then it will get a compatible version of `ghc` using `ghcup` (possibly downloading it) and will finally run `cabal v2-configure` to configure the project with the obtained version of `ghc`.

 If everything went fine, you now have your project configured to use a `ghc` compatible with the constraints imposed on `base`, you can now build your project as you're used to: